Chris Cuthbert

 Chris Cuthbert (born September 20, 1957) is a Canadian sportscaster.
-He currently serves as the lead play-by-play commentator with CBC Sports/Sportsnet for Hockey Night in Canada, and calls most national and regional games for the Toronto Maple Leafs on the network.
-Formerly, he worked for TSN, NBC, and CBC Sports in a multitude of roles.
+Since 2021, he has served as the lead play-by-play commentator with CBC Sports/Sportsnet for Hockey Night in Canada, calling most national and regional games for the Toronto Maple Leafs on the network.
+Formerly, he worked for TSN, NBC, and CBC Sports in a multitude of roles from 1984 to 2020.
 He and Glen Suitor were the lead broadcast team for the CFL on TSN from 2008 to 2019 before Cuthbert gave that lead play-by-play role to Rod Smith.

 He was the lead play-by-play voice for ice hockey at the 2010 Winter Olympics in Vancouver, British Columbia, Canada for CTV, where he worked alongside Pierre McGuire, who also worked the tournament for NBC, and Ray Ferraro.
 He and Ferraro also called 2018 Winter Olympics in PyeongChang, including the bronze medal match between Canada and the Czech Republic and the gold medal match between Russia and Germany.